Music is part of Ireland’s cultural heritage and the country has produced many talented rock bands over the years.

 9. The Boomtown Rats

 This punk rock band hail from Dun Laoghaire, Co.
-Dublin, but moved to London in 1976 to join that city's vibrant punk rock scene.
-Led by Bob Geldof, the band produced many memorable hits in the 80's like Banana Republic, I Don't Like Mondays, Like Clockwork, and Rat Trap.
+Dublin, but moved to London in 1976 to join that city’s vibrant punk rock scene.
+With Bob Geldof as lead vocalist, the band produced many memorable hits in the 80’s like Banana Republic, I Don’t Like Mondays, Like Clockwork, and Rat Trap.

 Bob Geldof was the driving force behind the Band Aid Supergroup in 1984, and Live Aid concerts in 1985.
 The Boomtown Rats were the first Irish band to make number 1 in the UK charts with the song Rat Trap, and again repeated the following year with I Don’t Like Mondays.